 Fact: Fruit is a healthy food.
 It contains fiber and lots of vitamins and minerals.
 Because fruits contain carbohydrates, they do raise blood glucose (also called blood sugar) and need to be included in your meal plan.
 Talk to your diabetes educator about the amount, frequency and types of fruits you should eat.

 If you have diabetes or have been diagnosed with pre-diabetes, we have options.
 For more information about diabetes self-management training OR to inquire about our Lee Diabetes Care Classes, OR something specific about working with a diabetes educator, please call 239-424-3127 (Fort Myers/Cape Coral) or 239-468-0051 (Estero, Bonita Springs).

 Learn to take charge of your diabetes with help from our dedicated experts, who will teach you better nutrition, how to exercise and monitor symptoms, and to change behaviors.

 Diabetes Management Center

-Whether you're newly diagnosed with diabetes or have been living with it for some time, our certified diabetes educators provide you with the information and tools to better manage your diabetes.
+Whether you're newly diagnosed with diabetes or have been living with it for some time, our Certified Diabetes Care and Education Specialists provide you with the information and tools to better manage your diabetes.
 Request a self management consultation and get in touch with a program navigator to explore your care options.